Meet new grad student Zoe Gray

 Oluwatuyi (Tuyi) Olowoyeye is part of the 2023–2026 FFAR fellowship cohort.
 At Iowa State University, Tuyi is mentored by RegenPGC CoProject Director Dr. Amy Kaleita, and his Fellowship is sponsored by Iowa State University.
 His dissertation research “focuses on using computer models to quantify the benefits of generative agricultural practices.”
 You can learn more about Tuyi and his FFAR story here: https://storymaps.arcgis.com/stories/4d24147d86924b33a2ae17fd602d318d.

 Vipul Kumar is a member of the 2024–2027 FFAR fellowship cohort as a plant breeder.
-His Iowa State University/RegenPGC mentor is Dr. Shui-zheng Fei.
+His Iowa State University/RegenPGC mentor is Dr. Shui-zhang Fei.
 Iowa State University and Corteva Agrisciences sponsor Vipul’s fellowship.
 Vipul’s research focuses on Sandberg bluegrass (Poa secunda), a promising perennial groundcover candidate characterized by its summer dormancy, cool-season growth habit, and shallow root system.
 You can learn more about Vipul’s Fellowship at https://storymaps.arcgis.com/stories/7f23a8cd28494b3eaafc8a4a9b25941e.

 Research?
 Just never stop learning.